Charmonium ground and excited states at finite temperature from complex Borel sum rules: Introduction

 \section{Introduction}

 The particle consisting of a heavy quark and an antiquark $Q\bar{Q}$, ``quarkonium", has been a suitable target to study dynamics of QCD at short distance due to its large mass \cite{Novikov:1977dq}.
 Furthermore, it was suggested and believed that quarkonia in an extremely hot and dense matter, quark gluon plasma (QGP), dissolve due to the color Debye screening caused by light deconfined quarks, so that such an event itself can be regarded as a signal for the existence of QGP \cite{Matsui:1986dk}.
 Experimentally, this is indeed observed as the quarkonium suppression in heavy ion collisions at Relativistic Heavy Ion Collider (RHIC) at BNL and Large Hadron Collider (LHC) at CERN.
 On the theoretical side, this phenomenon can be understood as the thermal modification of $Q\bar{Q}$ potential \cite{Matsui:1986dk,Karsch:1987pv,Karsch:1990wi,Digal:2001iu,Wong:2004zr,Alberico:2005xw,Satz:2005hx,Mocsy:2007yj,Mocsy:2007jz,Laine:2006ns,Rothkopf:2011db} or the disappearance of peaks in the spectral function by the finite temperature effects.
-The temperatures at which the peaks completely disappear, ``melting temperatures", are one of the targets which should ideally be calculated from the first principles of QCD.
+The temperatures at which the peaks completely disappear, ``melting temperatures"~\footnote{Actually, the ``melting temperature" is not a well defined concept because the quarkonium wave function is gradually broadened by thermal effects, and the peak in the spectral function does not necessarily show abrupt disappearance.
+Therefore, in this work, we use this term just as a qualitative guideline concept.}, are one of the targets which should ideally be calculated from the first principles of QCD.
 Recently, lattice QCD simulations with the maximum entropy method (MEM) \cite{Asakawa:2000tr} enable us to check such a spectral function deformation and to estimate the melting temperature.
 For instance, it was shown in such an approach that the lowest charmonium states ($J/\psi$ and $\eta _c$) survive above the temperature of $1.5 \, T_c$ \cite{Asakawa:2003re} (cf.~\cite{Umeda:2002vr,Datta:2003ww,Iida:2006mv,Jakovac:2006sf,Ding:2012sp,Borsanyi:2014vka,Ikeda:2016czj}).
 Similarly, QCD sum rules \cite{Shifman:1978bx,Shifman:1978by} can study quarkonium suppression by incorporating finite temperature effects through the QCD condensates.
-Initially, the ground states of charmonia and bottomonia were analyzed by assuming a specific functional form for the spectral functions \cite{Morita:2007pt,Morita:2007hv,Song:2008bd,Morita:2009qk,Kim:2015xna,Kim:2017pos}, while recently they were reanalyzed without such assumptions by the help of the MEM \cite{Gubler:2011ua,Suzuki:2012ze}.
+Initially, the ground states of charmonia and bottomonia were analyzed by assuming a specific functional form for the spectral functions \cite{Morita:2007pt,Morita:2007hv,Song:2008bd,Dominguez:2009mk,Morita:2009qk,Dominguez:2010mx,Dominguez:2013fca,Kim:2015xna,Kim:2017pos}, while recently they were reanalyzed without such assumptions by the help of the MEM \cite{Gubler:2011ua,Suzuki:2012ze}.